nova-labs-code/ZenPlay/readme.md

 ### Smoke
 Create soft, rising smoke with your touch or mouse.
 The smoke naturally rises, expands, overlaps, and fades away.

+### Paint
+Paint freely with simple, colorful strokes using your mouse or touch.
+Create overlapping layers and clear the canvas whenever you want.

 ## Features

 - Simple, easy-to-use interactions